AutomationSolutionz/automationsolutionz.github.io/docs/zeuz-server/testing/Reports/fail-analysis.md

 - Test executions completed with failed cases available for review.
 - Detailed test logs or reports generated from executions.
 - Associated versions, or milestones linked to the test runs.
+- Need to configure Github/Jira Integration from admin panel if you want to see Github/Jira tab.

 ## Quick-Start
 1. Open the **Fail Analysis** page, and check the graph to compare failures across versions or milestones at the top.